ronhe/rn-webview-rpc/README.md

 in the native environment.
 Since no polyfills are available, to address this problem I had to write pretty simple degenerated polyfills.

+4. More polyfills: The `Object` and `ArrayBuffer` behave slightly inconsistently in different environments.
+Hence, they are being overridden by a polyfill when necessary.